 1/2 Cup Walnuts, crushed (Optional)

-- Take a 5″ by 5″ square baking dish and line it with parchment paper or aluminum foil. ( See Note 4 & 5 )
+- Take a 5″ by 5″ square baking dish and line it with parchment paper or aluminium foil. ( See Note 4 & 5 )

-- Preheat your oven at 200 degrees for 15 minutes.
+- Preheat your oven to 200 degrees for 15 minutes.
 In this time prepare the batter.

 - Sift flour, baking powder, salt and cocoa powder.

-- Heat butter, either in microwave or on gas stove. ( See Note 6 )
+- Heat butter, either in the microwave or on the gas stove. ( See Note 6 )

 - Add granulated sugar in it and beat for 1 to 2 minutes.

-- Add melted dark chocolate and again beat for 30 seconds or so. ( See Note 7 )
+- After that add melted but cooled dark chocolate and again beat for 30 seconds or so. ( See Note 7 )